Impact of GST: Invoice, Simplified Tax System and Reduce Compliance Burden

 ✔ Improved Government Collaboration

 The services industry remained neglected for many years.
 However, the government has taken a keen interest in the services industry with numerous discussions and consultations.
-Many proactive schemes were introduced based on the feedback of the service providers.
+Authorities introduced many proactive schemes based on service providers’ feedback.
 This also enables the government to streamline GST operations in the services sector.

 ✔ Increased Registration Threshold

 Businesses with more than Rs.
 20 lakh turnover are only required to register under GST.
 This provides relief for service businesses with a lower turnover.
 Moreover, the composition scheme allows companies with turnover between Rs.
 20 lakh to 50 lakh only need to pay a lower GST rate.
-This will boost start-ups and small services to get relief from heavy tax burdens and compliance requirements.
+As a result, this will boost start-ups and small services to get relief from heavy tax burdens and compliance requirements.

 Also Read: How Does GST Impact The Service Sector?